glorylo/Joyride/docs/CreatingSharedCustomSteps.md

          }
       }
    ```
-5. Under your App.config for your specs project, add the assembly to take in the external steps
+5. Under your App.config for your respective specs project, add the assembly to take in the external steps

    ```xml
        <stepAssemblies>